Horse users guide

 - Jonas Pass

 - The Skyline Trail from Big Shovel Pass to Maligne Lake

 - The Watchtower Trail from the trailhead to the campground

 The Cottonwood Corrals Association at Jasper Park Stables operates two visitor paddocks from April 1 to October 31.

 Fees: $20.00 per horse per night.

 Camping is not permitted.
 For reservations, call 780-852-3121.

-Parks Canada operates two rustic group campsites for horse parties.
-Note: The facilities are very basic and are not regularly maintained. – a fenced corral, parking area, privies.
+Parks Canada operates two rustic group campsites for horse parties at the Moab Lake trailhead and the Decoigne Warden Station.
+Note: The facilities are very basic and are not regularly maintained.
+The facilities include: a fenced corral, parking area, and privies.
 Campers must be fully self-contained.
-Call the Jasper Trail Office at 780-852-6177 for information
+Call the Jasper Trail Office at 780-852-6177 ext 2 for information

 The spread of noxious weeds through hay is widespread.
 Once weeds move in, the native vegetation can't compete, impacting the food, shelter, and habitat for insect and animal species in Jasper National Park.
 Parks Canada encourages our equestrian visitors to feed pellets or certified weed free hay.